compostbrain/bookmar_manager/README.md

 - X As a user, I want to sign in and out of Blocmarks
 - As a user, I want to email a URL to Blocmarks and have it saved in the Blocmarks database
 - As a user, I want to see an index of all topics and their bookmarks
+  - Allow users to create and destroy topics from the topics index view.
+  - Clicking on a topic should take the user to that topic's show view and display only those bookmarks which belong to it
 - As a user, I want to create, read, update, and delete bookmarks
 - As a user, I want to be the only one allowed to delete and update my bookmarks
 - As a user, I want to "like and unlike" bookmarks created by other users